modir/laminas-book/docs/skeleton.md

 So now you'll be able to simply enter "site1.localhost" in your browser's address bar instead of remembering the port number.

+!!! note
-> In Linux, the hosts file is located in `/etc/hosts`.
+    In Linux, the hosts file is located in `/etc/hosts`.
-> In Windows, the file is typically located in `C:\Windows\System32\drivers\etc\hosts`.
+    In Windows, the file is typically located in `C:\Windows\System32\drivers\etc\hosts`.
-> To edit the file, you need to be an administrator.
-Please also note that some
-> anti-virus software may block changes to hosts file, so you'll have to temporarily disable
-> your anti-virus to edit the file, and enable it after.
+    To edit the file, you need to be an administrator.
+Please also note that some anti-virus software may block changes to hosts file, so you'll have to temporarily disable your anti-virus to edit the file, and enable it after.

+!!! note
-> If you have purchased a real domain name for your website (like `example.com`), you do not
-> need to modify your `hosts` file, because Apache will be able to resolve the IP address of
-> your website using the DNS system.
-You modify your `hosts` file only when DNS system knows nothing
-> about the domain name and can't resolve the IP address of your website.
+    If you have purchased a real domain name for your website (like `example.com`), you do not need to modify your `hosts` file, because Apache will be able to resolve the IP address of your website using the DNS system.
+You modify your `hosts` file only when DNS system knows nothing about the domain name and can't resolve the IP address of your website.

 ## Advanced Composer Usage